vala-lang/vala-www/blog/vala-docs-may-2026.md

 - Sample code (In Progress)
 - Genie Programming Language Documentation

-However, people may not be aware  of the changes the updates to the documentation website.
+However, people may not be aware of the updates to the documentation website.
 These blog posts should help with that.

 Now, here’s what’s new (April - May 2026):